codelikeagirlau/accessibility-resources/README.md

 - The Roboto font - apparently this font is accessibility friendly, was it designed with this in mind?
 - Other fonts that are dyslexia friendly
 - [Person sues Coles for poor accessibility](https://www.business-humanrights.org/en/latest-news/australia-customer-sues-coles-supermarkets-over-alleged-disability-discrimination-re-accessibility-of-website/)
-- "Digital" isn't just about web - how do we consider accessibility in webinars and online events, emails, audio, etc
-- Sometimes the robot is good - can we use AI tools ethically for accessibility,e g.
-Otter AI for transcripts and meeting summaries, ChatGPT for digesting information and reducing overwhelm etc
-- Autoplay of music and video - MySpace songs.
-Context is key.
-TikTok "mute on entry" setting.
-- Dark patterns e.g. cannot unsubscribe to service.
-- How do we consider people who aren't as tech savvy in how we set up our websites / apps/ digital products?
 - [Helping blind people learn to code](https://www.freecodecamp.org/news/helping-blind-people-learn-to-code-c47c68d4a237/)
 - Accessibility workshops?
 - An accessibility-first website project would be a great portfolio piece (e.g. for someone looking for an internship)